 1 packet direct-set mesophilic starter (or 4 ounces prepared mesophilic starter from New England Cheesemaking)

-1/2 teaspoon liquid rennet (or 1/2 rennet tablet) diluted in 1/4 cup unchlorinated water
+1/2 teaspoon liquid rennet (or 1/2 rennet tablet) diluted in 1/4 cup unchlorinated water1 tablespoon cheese salt

 I first put the 2 gallons into my new stainless steel pot and that into a bigger stainless steel pot with water in to create a double boiler.
 I set the burner to level 2 and slowly warmed the milk up to 90 degrees.
 The water on the in the outer pot was around 94 degrees.
 This took about 15 minutes.
 I then added the culture and covered for 45 minutes.
 This I was able to do by just removing it from the heat and it stayed at the 90 degrees.